-Recordings shall be maintained for five years.
+Recordings shall be maintained in accordance with the City's Records Retention Schedule.
 Arrangement for review or recordings may be made with the staff liaison.
 The City is not required to provide verbatim transcripts of any recording.

 MEETING ORDER AND ATTENDANCE